proofzero/rollupid/docs/3id/quickstart/index.md

 ---
-description: This guide will get you up and running with 3ID so that your users can onboard into your application quickly and efficiently.
+description: This a getting started guide for developers.
+[You can get started with your personal 3ID profile here.](https://app.threeid.xyz)
 ---

 # Getting Started With 3ID

-This a getting started guide for developers.
-[You can get started with your personal 3ID profile here.](https://app.threeid.xyz)

 ## Connect with 3ID Passport